 Here are some guidelines to assist you in this area:

 - Make use of effective pauses in speech.

-- Speak articulately, in rhythm, with energy and resonance, while using a deep controlled tone-of-voice.
+- Speak articulately, in rhythm, with energy and resonance, while using a deeply controlled tone-of-voice.

 Gain More Knowledge…